elmcraft/elmcraft.org/README.md

 ## Development

-We're currently on the elm-pages v2 pre-release via a submodule.
+We're currently using some elm-pages v2 pre-release plug-ins via a submodule.

 ```
 git submodule init